-No business license fee in unincorporated areas (most Clackamas County communities charge a modest fee) Nultrinks interesting account (L205-L5) and accounting to the No business tax (most Clackamas County communities charge a modest ree) Multiple interstate access (1-205, 1-5, and proximity to 1-84) Multiple interstate access (I-205, I-5, and proximity to I-84) Close proximity to the Portland International Airport via I-205 Orbits access to the Port of Portland No business tax
+No business license fee in unincorporated areas (most Clackamas County communities charge a modest fee) Multiple interestate accesse (L-205-LS) and approximities to L 201 No business tax (most Clackamas County communities charge a modest ree) Multiple interstate access (1-205, 1-5, and proximity to 1-84) Multiple interstate access (I-205, I-5, and proximity to I-84) Close proximity to the Portland International Airport via I-205 Orbits access to the Port of Portland No business tax

 The Business and Economic Development Team provides a wide array of free services and information designed to promote Clackamas County as a world class destination for The Business and Economic Development Team provides a wide array of free services and information designed to promote Clackamas County as a world class destination for corporations, manufacturers, professional firms, small businesses and innovative and information designed to promote Clackamas County as a world class destination corporations, manufacturers, professional firms, small businesses and innovative industries.
-Experienced economic professionals work with corporate decision mat corporations, manufacturers, professional firms, small businesses and innovative industries.
-Experienced economic professionals work with corporate decision makers from small companies to major industries interested in locating or expanding one industries.
+Experienced economic professionals work with corporate decision mat orporations, manufacturers, professional firms, small businesses and innovative industries.
+Experienced economic professionals work with corporate decision makers from small companies to major industries interested in locating or expanding oneration industries.
 Experienced economic professionals work with corporate decision makers from small companies to major industries interested in locating or expanding operations in Clackamas County n Clackanas County Businesses are flourishing here.
-Industry leaders can be found in Metals, Machinery, Aerospace, Defense, Healthcare, High-tech, Forestry, Food & Beverage Processing, Film & Media Production, Nursery/Agriculture, and Software Development. & Media Production, Nursery/Agriculture, and Software development. we we croude the service growing and sources are sourced programs and coalitions.
-Clackamas County is also fostering economic development programs and coalitions designed to benefit our business community for years to come. in Clackamas County
+Industry leaders can be found in Metals, Machinery, Aerospace, Defense, Healthcare, High-tech, Forestry, Food & Beverage Processing, Film & Media Production, Nursery/Agriculture, and Software Development. & Media Production, Nursery/Agriculture, and Software development. we we croude the service of the source and source to compare and coalitions.
+Clackanas County is also fostering economic development programs and coalitions designed to benefit our business community for years to come. in Clackamas County